tscholak/tscholak.github.io/_posts/2015-07-21-smbkmeans.md

 \\[
     Q\left(\left\\{\boldsymbol{c}\_j\right\\}, \left\\{\pi\_j\right\\}\right) = \sum\_{j=1}\^k \sum\_{\hat{\boldsymbol{x}} \in \pi\_j} \left(1 - \hat{\boldsymbol{x}}\^{\mathrm{T}} \boldsymbol{c}\_j\right).
 \\]
 This function is decreasing and bounded during iterations.
-As in scikit-learn, the value of $Q$ is assigned to the variable `inertia`.
+As in scikit-learn, the value of $Q$ was assigned to a variable called `inertia`.

 The stopping logic was implemented in the function `_convergence`.
 It was not based on the simple $\varepsilon$-criterion of the pseudo-code.
 Instead, it made use of an exponentially weighted average to smooth out some of the noise that was introduced by the variations between the mini-batches.
-Nevertheless, this improved stopping logic cannot change the fact that the algorithm converges to a local solution of the partition problem.
+Nevertheless, this improved stopping logic could not change the fact that the algorithm converged to a local solution of the partition problem.

 ## Deploying spherical mini-batch $k$-means on consumer-item data

-At this point, I had tf-idf-weighted consumer-item data and an implementation of spherical mini-batch $k$-means that was capable of handling the data.
+At this point, I had tf-idf-weighted consumer-item data and an implementation of spherical mini-batch $k$-means that was capable of handling it.
 It was time to bring the two together and to crunch some numbers.
 Below I have reproduced the finished number crunching code.
 Check it out:

 ```python
 # -*- coding: utf-8 -*-